-Plantation shutters are a well-liked style for interior shutters in Southeast Texas.
+Plantation shutters are a favorite style for interior shutters in Southeast Texas.
 These wood or faux wood window treatments mount on your window frame.

-Plantation shutters provide privacy and light filtration by pushing up or lowering a dowel.
-This bar is mounted between or to the side of the louvers.
+Plantation shutters provide privacy and light filtration by pushing up or pulling down a rod.
+This bar is fixed between or to the side of the louvers.

-The term of “plantation shutter” started in the southern America, on account of their sophisticated style and keeping plantation houses cool when it was hot.
+The term of “plantation shutter” started in the southern America, on account of their sophisticated style and keeping plantation mansions cool when it was hot.

 People on the Pacific Coast also refer to this window treatment as “California shutters.”

-The history of this shutter goes as far back as 12th-century Greece, where marble louvers were fixed in stonework.
+The history of this shutter dates back to 12th-century Greece, where marble louvers were fixed in stonework.

-Now, the word commonly describes a shutter type with:
+Now, the word typically describes a shutter type with:

-These are the most used model of shutters for homes all over the USA and here in Southeast Texas.
+These are the most used model of shutters for homes around America and here in Southeast Texas.

 When correctly produced, these shutters:

-- Are sturdier compared to window blinds or shades.
+- Are sturdier in comparison with window blinds or shades.

 - Don’t fade from UV rays.